k3s-io/k3s/docs/adrs/secrets-encryption-v3.md

 - `prepare, reencrypt, rotate` will be removed from the codebase.

 ## Decision

+We will continue forward with the above plan.
+First release with the new command will be v1.28, and the last release with the old commands will be v1.33 or v1.32, whichever minor release comes after v1.28 goes EOL.

 ## Consequences
 This extends the number of releases we continue to support the old commands by 3-4 more than the standard deprecation process.